lifedebugging/Lanchain/MCP/steamable-http/readme.md

 Well, you already know the client side since I m running it locally.
 It is running in port *8000*.
 You just slap the url and boom it works.

+# SSE port??

- The only thing that bothering me is I don't have a **SSE port** control.
+ The only thing that was bothering me is I don't have a **SSE port** control.

- As soon as I learn anything about it you will get an update.

- Don't forget this is just the begining!
+But hey, I got your back here's the deal.
+If you want control over the port, you usually don't use mcp.run.
+Instead, you integrate the MCP server into a standard web framework like FastAPI or Starlette.

+                  # Instead of mcp.run, you'd do something like:
+                  import uvicorn
+                  from mcp.server.fastapi import MCPRouter

+                  # ... define your mcp app ...

+                  if __name__ == "__main__":
+                       uvicorn.run(app, host="0.0.0.0", port=8080) # Here is your port control

+# P.S.

+ Don't get too excited just yet we're only gettind started.